centraldedados/datacentral/README.md

    since the `make` commands are all set to work with the venv that `make install` creates inside the Data Central dir.

 2. **Edit settings**.
-Copy the `settings.conf.sample` file into `settings.conf`, and edit it to set your options and point to your data package repositories.
+Edit the newly created `settings.conf` to set your options and point to your data package repositories.

 3. **Generate the HTML output**.
 Just run `make html`!